 Our Park comprises of two fields, each surrounded with mature trees and hedgerows.
 Two brick bridges span a small stream which runs through the Park providing access between each field.

-Our main “A field” is the largest of the two and rectangular in shape.
+Our main is the largest of the two and rectangular in shape.
 Completely open and uninterrupted the field gently slopes to the bottom and is perfect for large camps and social activities.
 At the head of the field is our Lodge, Activity Centre, Toilet Block and flagpole.

-To the North of the A Field is our Woodland Copse.
+To the North of the Main Field is our Woodland Copse.
 This group of trees form an area of natural woodland and is great for nature trails, sisal trails, bark rubbings and storytelling.
 Bivouacking is permitted however, we ask that no trees are damaged in the construction and that the area is returned to its original natural beauty upon dismantling.

 PLEASE NOTE: During late Spring the woodland floor is carpeted with native bluebells.
 While we do not limit access to the copse at this time in order for you to appreciate this natural beauty, we must clearly state that the native bluebells are protected by law and as a result must not be picked / dug up or moved.
 We ask that during the flowering period please stick to the footpaths at all times to preserve the bluebells for future generations.